1954 250 Monza "loud

 It is distinguishable by

-its slightly flatter nose and grill.
+its slightly flatter nose and grill and two bumps in the hood.
 Click here to find out more history on this 500 TRC.

 1953 250